Video subtitle editor

 • User Testing

-• Analyzing results
+• Analysing results

-User Type 1: The VMJ Champion
+User type 1: the VMJ champion

-The other type of user we foresore using the subtitle editor were recruiters who were instructed to add them by managers.
+The other type of user we foresaw using the subtitle editor were recruiters who were instructed to add them by managers.
 This would either be because their managers saw the value of subtitles or to meet an accessibility requirement set by the company.
 While not as time poor, this type of user would try to get through the process as quickly as possible.

 Add accurate subtitles to my video on all applicable platforms.

-Audio Transcription
+Audio transcription

 Our developers were able to create a proof of concept using Amazon transcribe with around 90% accuracy depending on accent and pronunciation of words.
 This was an important step to undertake before design as not having audio transcribe would increase the user effort to add subtitles significantly and influence whether we thought the tool would provide enough value to our users for them to adopt.

-Subtitle Publishing
+Subtitle publishing

-Competitor Research
+Competitor research

-YouTube Subtitle Editor
+YouTube

 • Automatic audio transcription takes out a lot of the work